-The efficient cost of an in-scope block-funded hospital is calculated using the formula as above, using cost parameters from Table 21 indexed forward three years (refer to Section 3 of the National Efficient Cost Determination 2022-23).
+The efficient cost of an in-scope block-funded hospital is calculated using the formula as above, using cost parameters from Table 21 indexed forward three years (refer to Section 3 of the National Efficient Cost Determination 2023-24).

-8.3.2.
-Calculation of the efficient cost of specialist psychiatric, major city and other standalone hospitals
+8.3.2 Calculation of the efficient cost of specialist psychiatric, major city and other standalone hospitals

 Specialist mental health hospitals are excluded from the model from the outset.
 These hospitals are assigned model costs based on advice from jurisdictions.
-Where advice was not received from jurisdictions, reported 2019-20 NPHED data or the final supplementary NEC21 efficient cost has been escalated by the NEC22 adjusted indexation rate to become the NEC22 efficient cost for each of these hospitals.
+Where advice was not received from jurisdictions, reported 2020-21 NPHED data or the final supplementary NEC22 efficient cost has been escalated by the NEC23 adjusted indexation rate to become the NEC23 efficient cost for each of these hospitals.
 Indexation is described in further detail in Section 8.4.

-The 2022-23 efficient cost for the nine major city hospitals, as well as the one other standalone hospital, will be determined separately in a similar way, following consultation with jurisdictions.
+The 2023-24 efficient cost for the nine major city hospitals, as well as the one other standalone hospital, will be determined separately in a similar way, following consultation with jurisdictions.

-8.4.
-Indexation of the 2019-20 model
+8.4 Indexation of the 2020-21 model

-Due to the three-year time lag in data collection, cost model results for 2019-20 were indexed over three years to give a price model for 2022-23.
-Figure 10 shows that the raw indexation rate (3.1 per cent) is given by the slope of the exponential line of best-fit of in-scope expenditure for block-funded hospitals across five years.
+Due to the three-year time lag in data collection, cost model results for 2020-21 were indexed over three years to give a price model for 2023-24.
+Figure 10 shows that the raw indexation rate (2.6 per cent) is given by the slope of the exponential line of best-fit of in-scope expenditure for block-funded hospitals across five years.
+Establishments with data quality issues were excluded from the 2019-20 to 2020-21 comparison.

-For NEC22, this raw indexation rate has been adjusted to include an additional 0.54 per cent to prospectively account for increases in the minimum superannuation guarantee (refer to Section 7.4.1 for further background information).
-The adjusted NEC22 indexation rate was calculated using the formula:
+For NEC23, this raw indexation rate has been adjusted to include an additional 0.81 per cent to prospectively account for increases in the minimum superannuation guarantee (refer to Section 7.4.1 for further background information).
+The adjusted NEC23 indexation rate was calculated using the formula:

-Adjusted NEC22 indexation rate = $$[(1+3.1\%)^3 \times (1+0.54\%)]^{\frac{1}{3}} - 1 = 3.3\%$$
+Adjusted NEC23 indexation rate= $$[(1+2.6\%)^3 \times (1+0.81\%)]^{\frac{1}{3}} - 1 = 2.9\%$$

-The overall 2019-20 model spend was projected to 2022-23 using the annual indexation factor of 3.3 per cent per annum, as specified in the National Efficient Cost Determination 2022-23.
+The overall 2020-21 model spend was projected to 2023-24 using the annual indexation factor of 2.9 per cent per annum, as specified in the National Efficient Cost Determination 2023-24.